 About sleep and learning

 Good-quality sleep helps your child concentrate, remember things and behave well.
-This helps her to be a successful learner.
+This helps your child to be a successful learner.

 Poor sleep or not enough sleep affects concentration, memory and behaviour, making it harder for your child to learn.
 Children who don’t sleep well are more likely to feel sleepy at school during the day and to have difficulties with learning.